numbat-tutorials/tutorial_reproducibility_with_quarto_WOMBAT2025/README.md

 - [Krisanat Anukarnsakulchularp](https://krisanata.github.io/personal-website/) is a first year PhD student.
 He is working on a graph data structure to help betters understand and explore the spatio-temporal multivariate network data.

 - [Jayani Lakshika](https://jayanilakshika.netlify.app/) is a final year PhD student.
 She is working on methods to help decide on the best nonlinear low dimensional representation of high dimensional data, and is the author of several R packages.

-- [Janith Wanniarachchi](https://janithwanni.netlify.app/) is a second year PhD student.
-Previously he has worked at Appsilon as an R/Shiny Developer and as a software developer in the data science industry.
-His current research is on building interactive tools to understand how AI models work.

 The team is being mentored for this tutorial by [Professor Di Cook](https://www.dicook.org).